wichtounet/wichtounet.github.io/posts/2016/11/zapcc-a-faster-cpp-compiler.rst

 In conclusion, we can see that zapcc is always faster than both GCC and Clang, on my template-heavy library.
 Moreover, on debug builds, it is much faster than any of the two compilers, being more than 2 times faster than GCC and more than 3 times faster than clang.
 This is really great.
-Moreover, I have not see any issue with the tool so far, it can seamlessly replace Clang without problem.
+Moreover, I have not seen any issue with the tool so far, it can seamlessly replace Clang without problem.

 It's a bit weird that you cannot allocate more than 2Go to the zapcc servers.